Term Life Insurance FAQs

 - Incidents of ownership: This situation occurs if you cancel, surrender, pledge or assign the policy or have the ability to change the name of the beneficiary.
 Under any of these circumstances, the proceeds may be taxable.

-- Third party ownership: This occurs when one person buys a policy (the owner of the policy) for another person (the insured) who then designates another person as the beneficiary.
+- Third-party ownership: This occurs when one person buys a policy (the owner of the policy) for another person (the insured) who then designates someone else as the beneficiary.
 An example might be if a parent buys a policy for a child who then designates his or her spouse as beneficiary.
-The spouse could be seen as receiving the insurance proceeds as a gift which might be considered as taxable.
+The spouse could be seen as receiving the insurance proceeds as a gift, which might be considered taxable.

-It’s always best to seek the advice of your financial advisor, tax advisor or your insurance agent when you are buying a life insurance policy, naming your beneficiaries, and making any changes to your policy, as to whether those choices may result in tax consequences.
+It’s recommended to seek the advice of your financial advisor, tax advisor, or independent insurance agent when buying a life insurance policy, naming your beneficiaries, and making any changes to your policy, as to whether those choices may result in tax consequences.

 When to Get Term Life Insurance

 Many people buy life insurance when they get married, buy a home, or start a family.
-These are excellent times to buy term life insurance, because you can ensure that the financial obligations of your home and family do not become a large burden for your survivors if you die unexpectedly.
+These are excellent times to buy term life insurance, because you can ensure that the financial obligations of your home and family don't later become a large burden for your survivors if you die unexpectedly.

 Is Term Life Insurance an Asset?

-A term life insurance policy is not an asset for the policy holder, but it can be considered as an asset for the beneficiary.
-If you are looking for a life insurance policy as an investment vehicle, you may want to consider a permanent life insurance policy, such as whole life insurance or universal life insurance.
+A term life insurance policy is not an asset for the policyholder, but it can be considered an asset for the beneficiary.
+If you're looking for a life insurance policy as an investment vehicle, you may want to consider a permanent life insurance policy, such as whole life insurance or universal life insurance.

 Why Is Term Life Insurance Important?

-A term life insurance policy can help cover the income that is lost when a provider passes away.
-It can cover the costs of a mortgage, outstanding debts, college tuition, daily living expenses and end of life costs.
-Most importantly, it can help a family to maintain a standard of living, which can be a huge challenge for a family with a single parent.
+A term life insurance policy can help cover the income lost when a provider passes away.
+It can also cover the costs of a mortgage, outstanding debts, college tuition, daily living expenses, and end-of-life costs.
+Most importantly, it can help a family maintain a standard of living, which can be a huge challenge for a family with a single parent.

 How to Buy Term Life Insurance